Breeding Czechoslovkian Vlcaks

 If you are not prepared to handle a potentially difficult rebellious vlcak teenager then you should not consider them as a potential pet.

-Because vlcaks communicate with a primitive canine language they are often misunderstood and or vise Versa.
+Because vlcaks communicate with a primitive canine language they are often misunderstood and or vise Versa by other canines.
 It is a common misconception that Huskies and malamutes communicate in a similar manner, they do not.
-Vlcaks communicate in a much more primitive manner and respond to very subtle clues that go unnoticed by most canines, they can do well with if raised with another canine of the opposite sex and in some situations a dog of the same sex, You will need to be diligent in picking the right puppy to fit into your home.
+Vlcaks communicate in a much more primitive manner and respond to very subtle clues that go unnoticed by most canines, they can do well with if raised with another canine of the opposite sex and in some situations a dog of the same sex, You will need to be diligent and work with your breeder in picking the right puppy to fit into your home even that is no guarantee.

 In our opinion, Vlcaks do not make good service animals.
 Vlcaks being a primitive canine will look to the pack leader for guidance, You are their rock their leader.
 Since Vlcaks have finely tuned hearing eyesight and sense of smell they often react to stimuli that other canines do not.
 Expecting them to be the well-trained animal required of a service animal is a tall order for a vlcak.
+It would be a better statement for the human to be the service entity.
 Although we do believe that there might a vlcak that would be and or is a great service dog.
 We feel that the majority of the dogs in the breed do not meet nor would they be interested in doing that type of work.
 So we will not place a puppy as a service animal nor would we recommend a Vlcak as a service animal.
 Many breeds are much better suited to be of service to the human.

-We believe the vlcak is not a good fit for most homes , but for those that have the time and patience to grow to understand and love their unique, primitive, intelligence and very often strange quirks you will be rewarded with the best canine you have ever had.
+We believe the vlcak is not a good fit for most homes.
+For those that have the time and patience to grow to understand and love their unique, primitive, intelligent, and very often strange quirks you will be rewarded with the best canine you have ever had.